interwebologist/NerdVIM/README.md

   **Note:** NerdPrompt must be installed separately.

 ## Key Features & Custom Mappings
+ --**Mini and Rest Break Timers**
+  Bookmark your break times and get reminders to take a microbreak and a restbreak.
+Disable the timers in the config file. at the top of init.lua if not needed

 - **Persistent Undo**
   Undo history is saved across sessions for better workflow continuity.